Vampirovibrio chlorellavorus: Classification

 The bacterium, first described by Gromov and Mamkayeva in 1972, was originally classified in the genus Bdellovibrio.
 It was then reclassified as its own genus Vampirovibrio in 1980 after being excluded from the genus Bdellovibrio for some essential discrepancies.
-The most significant difference was that members of Bdellovibrio are intracellular parasites, both residing and dividing in the periplasmic space in its host, whereas Vampirovibrio is epibiotic, attaching to the cell wall of green algae in the genus Chlorella.
+The most significant difference was that members of Bdellovibrio are intracellular parasites, both residing and dividing in the periplasmic space in its host, whereas Vampirovibrio is an extracellular parasite, attaching to the cell wall of green algae in the genus Chlorella.
 It was also originally thought that the bacterium utilized a flagellum for motility.
 However, it was later discovered that the bacterium was non-motile, further differentiating it from members of Bdellovibrio.

 By analyzing the genome of V. chlorellavorus, Soo and Hugenholtz determined that the organism was more accurately a Cyanobacterium rather than a Proteobacterium.
 Using 16S rRNA analysis, scientists have estimated that this bacterium most closely belongs to the SM1D11 lineage of bacteria, which has now been classified as the order Vampirovibrionales.
 Vampirovibrio chlorellavorus was formerly regarded as related to the family Bdellovibrionacae, which has been described as Bdellovibrio and like organisms or BALOs.
 However, when compared to other Cyanobacteria, Vampirovibrio is non-photosynthetic and seems to belong to Melainabacteria, from Greek root words meaning "nymph of dark waters".
 It was later decided that phylum Cyanobacteria, class Melainabacteria, order Vampirovibrionales, and family Vampirovibrionaceae more accurately classified the organism.